trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/_index.md

 In cases where it is impossible to avoid these patterns because the cryptographic algorithm requires them, one should employ [masking techniques](https://link.springer.com/chapter/10.1007/978-3-642-38348-9_9) to remove or reduce any correlation between the execution time and the secret data.

-In the next section, we will illustrate how timing attacks on modular exponentiation exploit conditional jumps.
+The next section will illustrate how timing attacks on modular exponentiation exploit conditional jumps.

 ### Example: Modular Exponentiation Timing Attacks

 [Kocher](https://paulkocher.com/doc/TimingAttacks.pdf) showed that algorithms used to calculate modular exponentiation are susceptible to timing attacks.
-Given that popular cryptographic systems like **RSA** and **Diffie-Hellman** use modular exponentiation, this vulnerability poses a significant security risk.
+Popular cryptographic systems like **RSA** and **Diffie-Hellman** use modular exponentiation, so this vulnerability poses a significant security risk.
 In RSA, for example, decryption involves raising the ciphertext \(ct\) to the secret exponent \(d\) modulo the public modulus \(N\):

 $$